 Supplement 2.
-Sex change observed in O. nasuta females.
+Indications for sex change observed in O. nasuta females.
 Top row: gonads of some of the specimens that were female in external phenotype but had male or ambiguous gonads (ON33, 35, 26, 43).
 Vertical left: female gonads in developmental stage 3 (ON34), 4 (ON24) and 5 (ON37) respectively (Panfili et al. 2006).
-Bottom: two non-focal O. nasuta females used in the ON experiment, one of which underwent transition after the experiments, and horizontal right, the ventral area of the same specimens, with A: anal pore and UG: urogentital pore.
+Bottom: two presumed non-focal O. nasuta females used in the ON experiment, one of which could have undergone transition after the experiments, and horizontal right, the ventral area of the same specimens, with A: anal pore and UG: urogentital pore.